Frances Slocum: Death and legacy

 On March 9, 1847, Frances Slocum died of pneumonia at Deaf Man's village along the Mississinewa River in Indiana.
 She was 74 years old.
 Slocum was initially buried near her cabin at Deaf Man's village, beside her second husband, She-pan-can-ah (Deaf Man) and two sons.
 In 1965 the graves were moved to Slocum Cemetery, near Mississinewa Lake in Wabash County, Indiana, when construction of the Mississinewa River dam would flood the site of Deaf Man's village.

-Slocum's story is one of an individual who was forcibly kidnapped and made to fully assimilated into the Native American culture that surrounded her, and was accepted as one of its members.
+Slocum's story is one of an individual who was forcibly kidnapped and made to fully assimilate into the Native American culture that surrounded her, and was accepted as one of its members.
 Few details beyond her life in Pennsylvania with the Slocum family and her later years after reuniting with her white relatives have been recorded.
 Little is known of her life among the Miami.
 Perhaps this is because she told so little of her life to whites.
 As a result, Slocum and the other inhabitants of Deaf Man's village are largely absent from the historical sources.
 Most glimpses of Slocum's Miami community come from outsiders such as George Winter, whose paintings and journals helped to further document aspects of their lives and the Miami culture in general.
-An oral history of the Miami, written down in the 1960s as told by Miami chief Clarence Godfroy, Slocum's great-great grandson, describes a woman revered by the Miami community, especially after her second husband's death.
+An oral history of the Miami, written down in the 1960s as told by Miami chief Clarence Godfroy, Slocum's great-great-grandson, describes a woman revered by the Miami community, especially after her second husband's death.
 Members of the community often went to her for counsel.
 She also enjoyed breaking ponies and playing games right alongside the men.
 While this behavior would have been shocking to American pioneers, it was not uncommon for women to have these roles within the Miami tribe.

 Honors and tributes

 On May 6, 1900, Slocum's descendants, both white and native, raised a monument at her gravesite in Wabash County, Indiana.
 The zinc marker with an extensive epitaph is a tribute to her life as Maconaquah and Frances Slocum, as well as to her second husband, She-pan-can-ah (Deaf Man), who is commemorated on one side of the monument.
 In 1967 a state historical marker was erected at the entrance to the Slocum Cemetery in Wabash County, Indiana.

-Other tributes named after her include a thirty-mile long Frances Slocum Trail from Peru to Marion, Indiana; the Frances Slocum State Forest, a recreational area near Peru, Indiana; and Frances Slocum State Park in Luzerne County, Pennsylvania.
+Other tributes named after her include a 30-mile long Frances Slocum Trail from Peru to Marion, Indiana; the Frances Slocum State Forest, a recreational area near Peru, Indiana; and Frances Slocum State Park in Luzerne County, Pennsylvania.

 A George Winter watercolor study of Frances Slocum and her two daughters and an oil portrait of Frances Slocum are part of the Tippecanoe County Historical Association's collections.